michelberger-a/git_assignment/README.md

 f.
 What does git diff do?

+git diff can be uses to show changes between commits and branches.
+It will allow you to compare and contrast changes between commits at different steps, or between branches within a directory.

+If you add a path file after git diff, the changes for that specific file will be highlighted in green and red lines.
+With the option --staged, this will show the changes in the staging area after using git add to beging the process of pushing changes.

+You can also compare two branches through git diff.
+After entering git diff, if you type out the two branches to compare, separating their names by a space, you will see the changes between the two branches.
+Similarily, if you extend the file path to include specific file names, those will also display the change made.

+Overall, git diff will preview changes made between files or branches, prior to a full add, commit and push workflow.

 g.
 What is the main branch?

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?